Blaisorblade/agda-vm-sample/README.md

 (The shared folder name depends on Vagrant and might change on different releases.)

+Rationale: without this step, importing the VM might try recreating the shared folder with similar settings, which might fail for users causing a warning.
+Better to avoid the confusion.

 9. Export virtual machine `agdaVm` to `yourVm.ova`  with either the VirtualBox GUI or with command:

 ```